The Building Act 2004 requires that work commences within 12 months after the date of issue of the Building Consent.

 Please ensure that all consented documents, amendments and relevant paperwork are available on site.
 If they are not, the inspector will be unable to continue and you will be required to book another inspection.

-Any inspections that we cannot undertake will be charged at the standard inspection rate in force at the time.
+A failed insepction will mean that another inspection will be required and re-inspections will be charged at the standard inspection rate in force at the time.

 Recording the outcome